adileyzekmoon/udacitydockerproj/README.md

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
+    Required depenencies:
+    1. minikube
+    2. kubectl
 * Create Flask app in Container
 * Run via kubectl

+### Relevant enhanced files for project

+* output_txt_files
+    1. docker_out.txt: console output for on Docker when app.py is run on Docker
+    2. kubernetes.txt: console output for on Kubernetes cluster when app.py is run on Kubernetes
+* Dockerfile: configuration file for running docker setup and commands
+* Makefile: configuration file for make commands
+* requirements.txt: required python dependencies, includes pylint for Makefile
+* run_docker.sh: Shell script to run Flask image on Docker
+* run_kubernetes.sh: Shell script to run Flask image on Kubernetes cluster
+* upload_docker.sh: Shell script to upload Docker image to remote repository